[00:01:53] Podcast Sponsors

 Ben: Hey, I want to interrupt today's show to tell you about free — that's right, free, not just grass-fed, but grass-finished beef.
 Most beef is grass-fed actually, but not grass-finished.
 It's finished on corn and grain, and that amplifies the omega-6, mildly inflammatory fatty acid content of the beef.
 Not this stuff.
 It's grass-fed, it's grass-finished.
 It comes from this company called ButcherBox.
 They grow these humanely raised animals, raise, grow.
 I guess you grow a plant, raise an animal.
 I don't know.
 But they never give them antibiotics or added hormones.

 They cut out the middleman, they ship straight to your house, they pass the savings on to you and they have free-range organic chicken, heritage-breed pork, which is basically the way pork is supposed to taste before they bred it out in terms of breeding out all the fat and the flavor to make it the other white lean meat.
 That's not real pork.
 You want old-world pork, heritage-breed pork, wild-caught Alaskan sockeye salmon.
 Their bacon is amazing.
 It's uncured, nitrate-free, sugar-free.
 All of this stuff you get plus if you get a box in them using my code.
 You get two pounds of ground beef and two packs of bacon, and $20 off your first box.
 Very simple.
-You got to butcherbox.com/ben.
-Enter promo code BEN20 at checkout, BEN20 at checkout and find out what you're missing out on when it comes to tasty, tasty meat.
+You got to butcherbox.com/ben to claim your discount!

 While you are out shopping for meat, you might as well also grab some happy products from the bees.
 This company Beekeeper's Natural, they make all sorts of wonderful products that are sustainably harvested and sustainably sourced from, you guessed it, hives.
 They don't add artificial ingredients, they don't add refined sugars, they don't have any pesticide residue ever.
 And they have things like their bee propolis throat spray, which is prized as the immune system of the hive.
 Bees don't actually use a throat spray.
 I don't know what bees do with it, but you spray it in your throat and it keeps you healthy.